MadRoosterCro/Task_management_app/README.md

 I am creating this as a personal task management system.
 Feel free to use it if you like it.
 I am using NestJS with PostgreSQL and TypeORM.
 I plan to add Swagger documentation to make life easier.
+Also, I plan to do the frontend part for this, probably React.
+Or Vue.
+Or something.

 # Setup